-- DBS/POSB: For cards with the following payment brands: Cirrus, Maestro, Plus – there’ll be a S$7 charge per withdrawal from an overseas ATM.
+- DBS/POSB: S$7 per withdrawal for cards with the following payment brands: Cirrus, Maestro, Plus.
 Fees are waived if you withdraw from an overseas ATM using a UnionPay card.
-Fees may be lower or waived for withdrawals from an overseas partner bank’s ATM.

-So if you’re a UOB customer using ATMs overseas, you’ll have paid S$50 in ATM fees for just 10 withdrawals.
 If you’re making foreign currency withdrawals, you will also be charged 1% of your transaction in currency exchange fees.
-If you simply keep using ATMs as normal while travelling, the fees can quickly become a major drain.
+If you need to withdraw cash frequently while travelling, these fees can add up quickly.

 ATM fees around the world